vancluever/terraform-provider-acme/docs/resources/certificate.md

   to your system-configured DNS resolvers.
 * `disable_complete_propagation` (Optional) - Disable the requiement for full
   propagation of the TXT challenge record before proceeding with validation.
   Defaults to `false`.
-Only recommended for testing..
+Only recommended for testing.
 * `must_staple` (Optional) Enables the [OCSP Stapling Required][ocsp-stapling]
   TLS Security Policy extension.
 Certificates with this extension must include a valid OCSP Staple in the TLS handshake for the connection to succeed.